Salt Lake City

 Vacancies

-The Police Civilian Review Board has openings for all districts.
+The Police Civilian Review Board currently has openings in most districts.
 You can check which district you reside in here.

 Member Qualifications

-Fourteen members, at least two from each Salt Lake City Council District, serve on the Police Civilian Review Board.
+21 members, three from each Salt Lake City Council District, serve on the Police Civilian Review Board.
 Each member is appointed by Mayor Erin Mendenhall, with the advice and consent of the Salt Lake City Council, to a three year term.
 The Board aims for balanced representation of geographical, professional, racial, gender, and ethnicity.
-As a result of the technical knowledge needed for this board, all members are required to complete a detailed training session.
-Members are also subject to a background check before being appointed.
+As a result of the technical knowledge needed for this board, all members are required to complete a detailed training program.
+Members are also subject to a thorough background check before being appointed

 Powers and Duties